 This course provides an introduction to numerical methods used in astrophysics and especially in modeling of systems described by the MHD equations.

-- multi-grid methods
+- you will acquire expertise in multi-grid methods

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.